bnguyensn/bnguyensn.com/README.md

 The site is run on a [Node.js](https://nodejs.org/en/) server using the [Express](https://expressjs.com/) framework.
 [React](https://reactjs.org/) handles the user interface and [Webpack](https://webpack.js.org/) is the bundler.

 The site is continuously developed.
 It serves as my code playground as well as a platform for me to explore new ideas.
+I try to document all code as clearly as possible, linking to further reading materials whenever applicable.
+But do let me know if you think something can be improved!

 I do hope you find something useful or learn a thing or two here.
 I'm available on [Twitter](https://twitter.com/bnguyensn) if you have questions!